Geeky-Hassan/Azure-Deployment-ML-Model/README.md

 # Azure-Deployment-ML-Model
 Diabetes Prediction Using Support Vector Machines.
-My AI course project with Streamlit and azure deployment..
+MLSA event project with Streamlit and azure deployment..